PaladinCloud/CE/.github/ISSUE_TEMPLATE/--questions.md

 ---
 name: "❔ Questions"
-about: " Have any questions regarding how PacBot works?"
+about: " Have any questions regarding how PaladinCloud works?"
+title: "[Question]"
+labels: question
+assignees: ''

 ---